file-format/Docs/en/3d/ma.md

 ### MA File Header

-The file header starts with a section of comments that gives the creation information of the file and the date modified.
+The MA file header starts with a section of comments that gives the creation information of the file and the date modified.
 Maya file readers ignore this block as it is just used for information purpose only.
 A header must start with first six characters as "//Maya" though.

 ASCII file header looks like as follow.